Awarded a Silver Medal in the 2014

+Our taste is on the nose, bold, and rich with an inviting spiciness and caramel, oak, anise and stone fruit left on the palate.
 Since bourbon is a uniquely American Spirit, we take pride in the fact we have sourced our equipment from the US as well.
 From our copper alambic pot still made in Eugene, OR, to our oak barrels from Hodgenville, Kentucky, to our glass bottles made in Tennessee.
 Each small batch is hand crafted, from the milling of our exceptional local grains from a small family farm in Quincy, Washington to the careful attention in aging that creates our unique Spirit.

 There is no passion to be found playing small, in settling for a life that is less than the one you are capable of living- Nelson Mandela

 My life as a chef and restaurant executive never felt small, but never felt big enough to suit me.
 So while nearing 50 what to do next?
 What challenges lay ahead?
 Where would the real passion be?
 What would be the life I was capable of living?